Check your tradesmen

 Contractors registered to the NICEIC Building Regulations Schemes are authorised to self certify their work without actively involving the Local Authority.

 The website allows you to find registered electricians in your area.
 You can also check your contractor is registered by entering their registered Company name.
-Check out the members here.
+Check out members.

 NAPIT – The National Association of Professional Inspectors and Testers